To opt out of CWA Local 7777 dues:

 5. Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

-Communications Workers of America (CWA) Local 7777 is the designated union for the custodial staff of Denver Public Schools.
+Communications Workers of America (CWA) Local 7777 is the designated union for approximately 1,000 custodial staff of Denver Public Schools.